ABOUT

 Alongside Project X, Rhea is Artist Development Producer at National Theatre of Scotland and an independent producer.

-Our work is guided by four core values:
+Our Values & work are guided by four core values:

-Knowledge & Creativity – We recognise artists as the voice of our culture.
+We recognise artists as the voice of our culture.
 We platform artists to move, to make, to innovate, to create.
-We see creativity as a gateway to knowledge and we encourage all those who participate in Project X activity, to be empowered with historical knowledge and its contemporary impact in every context they move in.
+We see creativity as a gateway to knowledge and we encourage all those who participate in Project X activity to be empowered with historical knowledge and its contemporary impact in every context they move in.

-Collaboration – Recognising the multidisciplinary nature of African and Caribbean diasporic performance and that many unique voices represent the African and Caribbean diasporic experience, we aim to work collaboratively and across art forms.
-Our work is delivered in collaboration with a wider team of over 50 freelance artists and practitioners who identify as BPOC, from choreographers, performers, dance artists and musicians, to producers, designers, filmmakers and photographers.
+Recognising the multidisciplinary nature of African and Caribbean diasporic performance and that many unique voices represent the African and Caribbean diasporic experience, we aim to work collaboratively and across art forms.
+Our work is delivered in collaboration with a wider team of freelance artists and practitioners who identify as BPoC, from choreographers, performers, dance artists and musicians, to producers, designers, filmmakers and photographers.
 We work together through equitable exchange and conversation, co-piloting towards our shared destination.

 Power of X